 After their lightsaber duel on Cloud City in The Empire Strikes Back, Luke and Vader fought again in Return of the Jedi three years later.

-During the fight, Luke’s inner struggle is really evident, as he debates actually turning to the Dark Side as rage overwhelms him.
+During the fight, Luke’s inner struggle is evident, as he debates turning to the Dark Side as rage overwhelms him.
 Vader is toying with him, figuring out that Leia is his twin sister.
-Luke absolutely goes ballistic when Vader tells him that maybe Leia could turn to the Dark Side instead.
+Luke goes ballistic when Vader tells him that maybe Leia could turn to the Dark Side instead.

 Like many of the original trilogy’s duels, this battle has more emotional weight than flashy moves, but it still deserves its second place in the duel.